Visiting your GP

 How long will I have to wait for my tests?

-Scotland do not have a two week urgent referral time for pancreatic cancer.
-But you will be referred as quickly as possible.
+Scotland, Wales and Northern Ireland don’t have a set time for referral for suspected pancreatic cancer.
+But wherever you live, you should be seen as quickly as possible.

 If your GP doesn’t suspect cancer and you haven’t been given an urgent referral, you may have to wait several weeks for tests.